ucam-department-of-psychiatry/crate/docs/source/nlp/nlprp.rst

 - JSON does *not* in general permit trailing commas in objects and arrays.

-- Comments are not supported in JSON.
+- Comments are not supported in JSON (but we may illustrate some JSON examples here using ``#`` to indicate comments).

 Where versions are passed, they are in `Semantic Versioning`_ 2.0.0 format.
 Semantic versions are strings using a particular format